-(a) Solicit, review, recommend, and document proposal actions Consider, for example:

-- consistency with priorities and criteria stated in the program's solicitations, announcements, and guidelines - adequate number of reviewers for balanced review; use of reviewers having appropriate expertise/qualifications; use of a sufficiently broad pool of reviewers; avoidance of conflicts of interest - efficiency/time to decision - completeness of documentation making recommendations
+- (a) Solicit, review, recommend, and document proposal actions Consider, for example: - consistency with priorities and criteria stated in the program's solicitations, announcements, and guidelines - adequate number of reviewers for balanced review; use of reviewers having appropriate expertise/qualifications; use of a sufficiently broad pool of reviewers; avoidance of conflicts of interest - efficiency/time to decision - completeness of documentation making recommendations

-- written progress reports

-- principal investigators' meetings -

-- site visits
+Findings:

+Comments:

+Recommendations:

-- interactions at topical, national and other meetings; -
+(b) Monitor active project and programs Consider, for example written progress reports principal investigators' meetings site visits interactions at topical, national and other meetings; Findings: Comments: Recommendations:

+necommendations.

+II.
+EFFECT OF THE AWARD PROCESS ON PORTFOLIOS

 Taking into account the DOE, BES, and Division missions, the available funding, and information presented about the portfolio of funded science, comment on how the award process has affected:

-- the overall quality of the science - the balance of projects with respect to innovation, risk, and interdisciplinary research - the evolution of the portfolio with respect to new investigators and new science thrusts - the relationship of the portfolio to other parts of the Division - the appropriateness of award scope, size, and duration -
+(a) the breadth and depth of portfolio elements Consider, for example: the overall quality of the science the balance of projects with respect to innovation, risk, and interdisciplinary research the evolution of the portfolio with respect to new investigators and new science thrusts the relationship of the portfolio to other parts of the Division the appropriateness of award scope, size, and duration

+Findings:

+Comments:

+Recommendations:

 (b) the national and international standing of the portfolio elements Consider, for example:

-- the uniqueness, significance, and scientific impact of the portfolio - - the stature of the portfolio principal investigators in their fields - the leadership position of the portfolio in the nation and the world
+the uniqueness, significance, and scientific impact of the portfolio the stature of the portfolio principal investigators in their fields the leadership position of the portfolio in the nation and the world

+Findings:

+Comments:

-Recommendations: Page 12
+Page 12 Recommendations:

-Appendix VI: Summary Reports from Panel 1

-COV PANEL REPORT Panel 1: Scattering & Instrumentation Sciences
+Panel 1: Scattering & Instrumentation Sciences

-BES COMMITTEE OF VISITORS (COV) Reviewing the Materials Sciences and Engineering Division Fiscal Years 2015, 2016, and 2017
+BES COMMITTEE OF VISITORS (COV)

+Reviewing the Materials Sciences and Engineering Division

+Fiscal Years 2015, 2016, and 2017
-I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to:

-- (a) Solicit, review, recommend, and document proposal actions - (b) Monitor active project and programs.

-II.
-Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected:

-- (a) The breadth and depth of portfolio elements - (b) The national and international standing of the portfolio elements.
+- I. For both the DOE laboratory projects and the university projects, assess the efficacy and quality of the processes used to: - (a) Solicit, review, recommend, and document proposal actions - (b) Monitor active project and programs. - II.
+Within the boundaries defined by DOE missions and available funding, comment on how the award process has affected: - (a) The breadth and depth of portfolio elements - (b) The national and international standing of the portfolio elements.